CodeYourFuture/syllabus/docs/js-core-1/week-3/homework.md

 ## 4) Give feedback on your colleague's coursework (1 hour)

-Use what you learned in this lesson to give feedback to other students who have submitted their coursework.
+Just like last week, we want you to continue to give good, helpful feedback to the other students in your class.

-Helping to give feedback on other peoples coursework doesn't only help them, it also helps you by reading a variety of different code.

-You must
+You should

 1. View the open Pull Requests here